Skip to main contentSkip to footer

 As part of its Skills Development Strategy, Health Education: Kent, Surrey, and Sussex identified the need to enhance the skills and understanding of dementia in the healthcare workforce.
 Time for Dementia is conceptualised and a feasibility programme is funded.

-Aiming to enhance holistic understanding, knowledge, and attitudes of dementia, the Time for Dementia programme is launched at Brighton and Sussex Medical School.
-Though longitudinal contact with a family (person with dementia and their carer) over two years, healthcare students gain greater insight about the real-life experiences and challenges of living with a long term condition like dementia in society.
+Aiming to enhance holistic understanding, knowledge, and attitudes of dementia, the Time for Dementia programme is launched at Brighton and Sussex Medical School and at University of Surrey.
+Though longitudinal contact with a family (person with dementia and their carer) over two years, healthcare students gain greater insight about the real-life experiences and challenges of living with a long-term condition like dementia in society.
 The programme was embedded as a mandatory component in the curriculum for two cohorts of medical, nursing, and paramedic undergraduate students.

 2017